marcjoel-co/marcjoel-co/README.md

 - 🌱 I’m currently learning CS50 learning AI
 - 💞️ I’m looking to collaborate on EVERYTHING
 - 😄 Pronouns: He/he
-- ⚡ Fun fact: I'm openly Bi
+- ⚡ Fun fact: I'm gonna _-

 <!---
 marcjoel-co/marcjoel-co is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.